Explaining and Mitigating the Modality Gap in Contrastive Multimodal Learning: Mitigating the Modality Gap

 \subsection{Methods}

 We introduce the main idea of each method, and leave details on implementations to \Cref{appendix_method_detail}.

 \paragraph{Temperature Control.}

 Our first type of method involves the control of temperature $\tau(\nu)$ during training.
 As defined in \eqref{eq:clip}, $\beta(\nu) = {1}/{\tau(\nu)} = \exp(\nu)$ is the temperature parameterization.
 Usually, $\tau(\nu)$ is the so-called \emph{temperature} in CLIP loss \cite{simclr, radford2021learning}.
 Thus, we refer to $\tau(\nu)$ as \emph{temperature} when we introduce the following methods.
-As implied by analysis in \Cref{subsec:stable} and \Cref{app:temperature}, we can control the temperature $\tau(\nu)$ to accelerate the rate at which modality gap closes -- we propose the following variants to achieve this: \begin{itemize}[leftmargin=*] \item Temperature Scheduling (TS): Instead of allowing $\tau(\nu)$ to diminish freely with $\nu$ (as shown in \Cref{fig:gap_uniform}(b)), we enforce a linearly increasing schedule for $\tau$ during training. \item Temperature Reparameterization (TR): As mentioned in \Cref{subsec:stable}, the specific parameterization of temperature also affects the gap closing rate.
+As shown by analysis in \Cref{subsec:stable} and \Cref{app:temperature}, the learnable temperature parameter is the key factor causing the stabilization of the modality gap.
+More specifically, the fast decrease in temperature outpaces the decrease in the modality gap, preventing it from closing.
+The following methods all counteract this decrease: \begin{itemize}[leftmargin=*] \item Temperature Scheduling (TS): Instead of allowing $\tau(\nu)$ to diminish freely with $\nu$ (as shown in \Cref{fig:gap_uniform}(b)), we enforce a linearly increasing schedule for $\tau$ during training. \item Temperature Reparameterization (TR): As mentioned in \Cref{subsec:stable}, the specific parameterization of temperature also affects the gap closing rate.
 We replace the original parameterization, $1/\tau(\nu) = \beta(\nu) = \exp(\nu)$, with alternatives that yield a higher gap closing rate, such as $1/\tau(\nu) = \log(1 + e^{\nu})$. \item Smaller Learning Rate of Temperature (SLRT): We use a smaller learning rate for the temperature parameter compared to other learnable parameters.
 This slows down the decrease in temperature, allowing larger temperature values to be maintained during training. \item Fixed on Large Temperature (FLT): Rather than allowing the temperature to be freely learned, we fix $\tau$ at a high value throughout the training process. \end{itemize}

+\paragraph{Modality Swapping.} Our second approach involves manually mixing the two modalities by swapping pairs, as illustrated in \Cref{fig:gap_uniform}c.
+This mixing prevents the two modalities from remaining segregated into parallel planes.
+Consequently, the repulsion caused by mismatched pairs no longer occurs between the original planes, thereby reducing the overall repulsion between them.
+We introduce two strategies for swapping pairs—hard swapping and soft swapping—both of which effectively mitigate modality gap.